WilliamKohlman/week-one/journal.md

 # Journal

 ## Setting Up Github
 Things went smoothly for me, I followed the walkthroughs and have consulted with some friends who use github frequently for some tips and tricks which should come in handy.
+I also know some markdown already from utilizing reddit and having some coding knowledge.
 I had one silly issue when trying to add my HelpRequestActivity file to my repository which I mention later that I was able to resolve.

 ## Setting Up Hypothesis